 Can I install this in machine <insert name>?

 That's for you, the owner, to find out.
+All requirements are explained in the documentaion in the downloads.
 No technical consulting services are available here.
-All requirements are explained in the documentaion in the downloads.
 The firmwares have been used successfully in: Rancilio Silvia, Gaggia Classic, Quickmill Silvano, Lelit PL60, ECM Casa, Bezzera BZ09, Vibiemme Domobar, La Spaziala Mini Vivaldi* and other machines.

 Can the firmwares be used with thermoblocks?